To content

 A user browsing “Fejjan För Alla” using a Braille keyboard.

-Usability testing and improving the prototype
+Continuously usability testing and improving the prototype

+The entire team worked together when usability testing the prototype.
 Our project lead handled the time-consuming task of planning the sessions, while I put together the tasks for the users and ran the sessions.
-Our developers took notes during the sessions and assisted the users when they needed help.

 A room packed with people sitting around a long table.